Is It Picky Eating or Something More?

 What can I do about picky eating?

-• Serve new foods alongside familiar foods your child already likes.
-Let them explore their food through touch, smell, or trying it in small bites.
+• Let them explore their food through touch, smell, or trying it in small bites.
+Messy food play is a great way to get your child more comfortable with different food smells and textures!

-What can I do about problem feeding?
+What can I do if I'm concerned about my child's eating habits?